Sleep Training Methods – Which Method Is Right For You?

 The Daddy Sleep Consultant provides baby sleep coaching plans from 5 months all the way up to toddlers of 4 years old using our Comforting Through Change method.

-WHICH SLEEP TRAINING METHOD SHOULD YOU USE?
+WHICH SLEEP TRAINING METHODs SHOULD YOU USE?

 The best method for your family depends on personal preference, your baby’s character and possibly external factors too.

-However, I would recommend you always try a sleep training approach for at least 3-5 nights before you make a change – it can take this amount of time for you to start seeing the change in your baby.
+However, we would recommend you always try a sleep training approach for at least 3-5 nights before you make a change – it can take this amount of time for you to start seeing the change in your baby.

 WHAT IS THE BEST SLEEP TRAINING METHOD?